rule

 Text 7

-At the time Parīkchit the great fighter, as a child in his mother's womb, was suffering from the heat of the brahmāstra weapon, o son of Bhrigu, he could see the Purusha [the original person] in a shining appearance.
+At the time Parīkchit the great fighter, as a child in his mother's womb, was suffering from the heat of the brahmāstra weapon, oh son of Bhrigu, he could observe the Purusha [the original person] in a shining appearance.

 Text 8

-In the blaze he saw at the size of a thumb the transcendental Infallible Lord beautifully blackish with a golden helmet and lightening clothes.
+In the blaze saw he at the size of no more than a thumb the transcendental, infallible Lord beautiful with a dark skin, a golden helmet and lightening clothes.
 (Vedabase)

 Text 9

-He was, with the riches of his four arms, earrings of molten gold, eyes red of blood and a club in His hands, circling the club all around Himself like a shooting star, going here and there.
+With the riches of His four arms, earrings of the purest gold, bloodshot eyes and a club in His hands, was He moving about constantly circling the club around like it was a torch.
 (Vedabase)

 Text 10